MultidisciplinaryDeepDives/RShiny-Organizational-Extreme-Adaptability/README.md

 Because this analysis is retrospective in nature, it of course has limitations in predicting the future.

 Parenthetically, this analysis/app serves as a screening process (as a 1st pass tool) potentially highlights firms that navigated through the pandemic exceptionally well.
-One can potentially glean best practices from highlighted firms, which include positive transformation include shifting to online sales/transactions, working from home, conservation of cash, quickly adjusting prices & offerings of products/services according to market conditions, and bringing furloughed employees back.
+One can potentially glean best practices from highlighted firms.
+Steps of positive transformations include shifting to online sales/transactions, working from home, conservation of cash, quickly adjusting prices & offerings of products/services according to market conditions, and bringing furloughed employees back.